franciskershaw/slice-of-pie/README.md

     * ` python3 manage.py loaddata materials `
     * ` python3 manage.py loaddata products `
 10. Create a superuser which will have admin rights on the live site by running ` python3 manage.py createsuperuser`  in your terminal and following the steps when prompted.
-11. Uncomment the previously commented out *DATABASES* section and removing the sensitive postgres data.
-The final version of this section should be an if statement which checks which environment before assigning the correct database:
+11. Uncomment the previously commented out *DATABASES* section and remove the sensitive postgres data.
+The final version of this section should be an if statement which checks which environment is being used before assigning the correct database:
 ```
 if 'DATABASE_URL' in os.environ:
     DATABASES = {